Chaithumini/Timezone/README.md

 REQUIREMENTS
 ------------

-Need to install the custom theme desined for this before module install, You can get it from https://github.com/Chaithumini/Timezone-Theme.git
+Need to install the custom theme designed for this before module install, You can get the theme from - git clone https://github.com/Chaithumini/Timezone-Theme.git

 INSTALLATION
 ------------